clickeon/xauusd-chart-live/README.md

    ```

 4. (Optional) Configure API keys:
-   - Create a `.env` file based on `.env.example` with your API keys for enhanced functionality
+   - The application now uses Yahoo Finance API by default (no API key required)
+   - For enhanced functionality, you can add additional API keys to a `.env` file
    - Supported APIs: Alpha Vantage, FCS API (fallback data is available without keys)

 ### Frontend (React)